The heritage of the

 a project led by SOPAIR

-The Pays-d’en-Haut Outdoor Society (SOPAIR) is the organization behind the White Routes project.
+The Pays-d’en-Haut Outdoor Society (SOPAIR) is the organization behind Les Routes Blanches project.
 SOPAIR is a conservation organization whose mission is to work on the development, access and sustainability of the trails in the MRC des Pays-d’en-Haut.
-Its mandate extends to neighboring municipalities out of necessity for the operation of the White Routes.
+Its mandate extends to neighboring municipalities out of necessity for the operation of Les Routes Blanches.